FlowingCode/ExtendedLoginAddon/README.md

 ### Using the ExtendedLoginOverlay

-Just create it in the same way that you would do with original LoginOverlay, but you can call new methods for replacing content:
+Just create it in the same way that you would do with original `LoginOverlay`, but you can call new methods for replacing content:

     ExtendedLoginOverlay elo = new ExtendedLoginOverlay();
     elo.replaceFormComponents(new TextField("Test", "test"), new ComboBox<String>("Test2"), new Button("Test3"));